A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 Can you tell me about a time when you had to learn a new technology or programming language quickly?
 How did you approach that challenge?

 This one is important to me.
-A rockstar is always learning new things and actually embraces new technology.
-The answer that I want to hear is that they were under pressure to deliver and they worked all weekend to learn something new and ultimately saved the day.
+A rockstar is always learning new things and actually embraces new technology and different programming languages.
+The answer that I want to hear is that they were under pressure to deliver and they worked all weekend to learn something new such as a new programming language and ultimately saved the day.
 Something like that.
 Not all heroes wear capes ya know.

 Where do you see yourself in 5 years?